grattan/R_at_Grattan/docs/Organising_R_projects.md

 8. Save your R script in your R folder.

 Now you've got a good shell of a project - a dedicated folder, with an associated RStudio project, and at least one subfolder.
 This is a good base to start your work.

+## Using the `grattan-analysis-template` {#analysis-template}

+There is a file on the Grattan Github that contains a template for analysis in R.
+This includes:

+- an R project
+- `R/`, `data/`, and `output/` folders
+- examples of best-practice

+You can access that template from its [Github repository](https://github.com/grattan/grattan-analysis-template).
+Either:

+- download it to your computer by navigating to _Code_ then _Download ZIP_ (or just click [**here**](https://github.com/grattan/grattan-analysis-template/archive/refs/heads/main.zip)); or
+- click [_Use Template_](https://github.com/grattan/grattan-analysis-template/generate), which will create a new Github respository for you to edit (see the chapter on [Version control](#version-control) for more details on how to get started with Github, or reach out to Will or James).